The view from the edge of the woods over the Axe Valley

 Shute Woods East Devon

 These woods are situated between Axminster and Honiton just off the A35.
-From the A35 travel 3 miles from Axminster or 6 miles from Honiton and turn off towards Shute and Colyton opposite the LIttle Chef and Landrover garage.
+From the A35 travel 3 miles from Axminster or 6 miles from Honiton and turn off towards Shute and Colyton opposite Starbucks and Landrover garage.

 Parking for Walks 1 and 2: Follow the road for just under a mile until you reach Shute Barton.
 Turn left here heading towards the school and church.
 Drive for another 1/2 mile and there is a small carpark on your right.
 The postcode for the school is EX13 7QR